Oloid: Related shapes

 The sphericon is the convex hull of two semicircles on perpendicular planes, with centers at a single point.
 Its surface consists of the pieces of four cones.
 It resembles the oloid in shape and, like it, is a developable surface that can be developed by rolling.
 However, its equator is a square with four sharp corners, unlike the oloid which does not have sharp corners.

-Another object called the two circle roller is defined from two perpendicular circles for which the distance between their centers is √2 times their radius, farther apart than the oloid.
+A more general object called the two-circle roller was described in 1966.
+It was defined from joined two perpendicular circular discs.
+If the distance between their centers is √2 times their radius, then its center of gravity stays at a constant distance from the floor, so it rolls more smoothly than the oloid.

-It can either be formed (like the oloid) as the convex hull of the circles, or by using only the two disks bounded by the two circles.
-Unlike the oloid its center of gravity stays at a constant distance from the floor, so it rolls more smoothly than the oloid.
+Morton’s Rolling Knot or 'Rocking Knot' is a trefoil knot that has been parametrized in a way that leaves it tritangentless, e.g. with no plane that can be laid tangent to three distinct points.
+This distinct property means it never touches the ground in more than two places at once and is thus able to roll easily.
+Modern optimizations have been made to determine the optimum parameters for a homogenous rolling motion.

 In popular culture

 In 1979, modern dancer Alan Boeding designed his "Circle Walker" sculpture from two crosswise semicircles, forming a skeletal version of the sphericon, a shape with a similar rolling motion to the oloid.
 He began dancing with a scaled-up version of the sculpture in 1980 as part of an MFA program in sculpture at Indiana University, and after he joined the MOMIX dance company in 1984 the piece became incorporated into the company's performances.
 The company's later piece "Dream Catcher" is based around another Boeding sculpture whose linked teardrop shapes incorporate the skeleton and rolling motion of the oloid.